MintyTrebor/MQTT4DSF/README.md

 # MQTT4DSF
 **A Python script/service to send MQTT msgs from a SBC running Duet DSF.
 Uses the DSF pydsfapi plugin.**

 ### Note: I consider this project superseeded by my [NodeDSF](https://github.com/MintyTrebor/NodeDSF) solution, which can deliver the same functionality as MQTT4DSF + significantly more.
 I encourage you to check it out as an alternative to MQTT4DSF.
+There will be no further updates to this repo.

 **Currently it can:**